martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 Bits 6-16:
 : Reserved for future use

-If no compatible signature algorithms have been proffered in SETTINGS by a peer, the frames defined in this specification MUST NOT be sent to them, with the exception of empty `USE_CERTIFICATE` frames.
+If no compatible signature algorithms have been advertised in SETTINGS by a peer, the frames defined in this specification MUST NOT be sent to them, with the exception of empty `USE_CERTIFICATE` frames.